 Citrulline malate quite clearly improves performance when taking multiple sets to failure, by allowing additional reps to be completed.

 If your goal is to increase the number of reps completed, then it would be worthwhile taking citrulline malate.
 It’s relatively affordable and doesn’t have any noticeable downsides.

 From another perspective, if your goal is hypertrophy or to improve your strength for one rep max attempts, then it is questionable as to whether citrulline malate will help.
-Personally, as a powerlifter, I don’t use citrulline malate, but if the research starts to indicate that it will increase one rep max performance, I would definitely consider it.
+Personally, as a powerlifter, I don’t use citrulline malate, unless it just so happens to be a part of a pre-workout that I am mainly taking for caffeine.
+But if the research starts to indicate that it will increase one rep max performance, I would definitely consider it.